quicwg/ops-drafts/draft-ietf-quic-manageability.md

 {: #fig-server-initial title="Typical Server Initial datagram pattern"}

-The Server Initial datagram also exposes version number, source and destination connection IDs in the clear; the payload of the Initial packet is obfuscated using the Initial secret.
+The Server Initial datagram also exposes version number, source and destination connection IDs in the clear; the payload of the Initial packet(s) is obfuscated using the Initial secret.

 ~~~~~